arnaud162/bluetooth_image_transmission_android_ESP32-CAM/README.md

 -Compile android project using android studio and upload it to your favourite smartphone.

--Send a "p" to ESP32-CAM using serial monitor.
+-Use the "take photo" button.
 ESP32-CAM will take a photo and send it to the app.
-Except 1 to 2s for transmission of a 1280x800 JPG (~100kb).
+Except 1 to 2s for transmission of a 1600x1200 JPG (100~200kb).

 Transmission takes so long because of inefficiencies on the android side and the RFCOMM protocol which doesn't seem adapted for image transmission.
 Currently working on a L2CAP image transmission but can't garantee it will work, few informations are available.